allthriveai/insights/ai-audit-agent-storylane-demo-dundies-winner.md

 ## Why This Won Most Innovative Use Case

 ### **1. Novel Application of AI**
 While others built traditional demos, we created an AI agent that **analyzes other demos**.
-This meta-approach—using Storylane to showcase an AI tool that improves Storylane demos—demonstrated innovative thinking that judges hadn't seen before.
+This meta-approach using Storylane to showcase an AI tool that improves Storylane demos demonstrated innovative thinking that judges hadn't seen before.

 ### **2. Real Business Impact**
 The solution addresses a genuine pain point for PreSales teams: